Purpose:

 Identify Configuration Items

-1. Using the <?>, [the ?] with support from <?> is responsible for selecting configuration items and work products that compose them based on documented criteria.
+1. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for selecting configuration items and work products that compose them based on documented criteria.

-2. Using the <?>, [the ?] with support from <?> is responsible for assigning unique identifiers to configuration items.
+2. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for assigning unique identifiers to configuration items.

-3. Using the <?>, [the ?] with support from <?> is responsible for specifying the important characteristics of each configuration item.
+3. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for specifying the important characteristics of each configuration item.

-4. Using the <?>, [the ?] with support from <?> is responsible for specifying when each configuration item is placed under the configuration
+4. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for specifying when each configuration item is placed under the configuration management.

-5. Using the <?>, [the ?] with support from <?> is responsible for identifying the owner responsible for each configuration item.
+5. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for identifying the owner responsible for each configuration item.

-6. Using the <?>, [the ?] with support from <?> is responsible for specifying relationships among configuration items.
+6. Using the Configuration Management section within the Project Plan, [the Project Manager] is responsible for specifying relationships among configuration items.

 1. Establish a Configuration Management System

-1. Using the <?>, [the ?] with support from <?> is responsible for establishing a mechanism to manage multiple levels of control.
+1. Using the Organizational Configuration Management Standards or Manual Configuration Management Standards, [the Project Management] is responsible for establishing a mechanism to manage multiple levels of control.

-2. Using the <?>, [the ?] with support from <?> is responsible for providing access control to ensure authorized access to the
+2. Using the selected Configuration Management Standard, [the Project Manager] is responsible for providing access control to ensure authorized access to the configuration management system.

-3. Using the <?>, [the ?] with support from <?> is responsible for storing and retrieving configuration items in a configuration management
+3. Using the selected Configuration Management Standard, [the Project Manager] is responsible for storing and retrieving configuration items in a configuration management system.

-4. Using the <?>, [the ?] with support from <?> is responsible for sharing and transferring configuration items between control levels in the
+4. Using the selected Configuration Management Standard, [the Project Manager] is responsible for sharing and transferring configuration items between control levels in the configuration management system.

-5. Using the <?>, [the ?] with support from <?> is responsible for storing and recovering archived versions of configuration items.
+5. Using the selected Configuration Management Standard, [the Project Manager] is responsible for storing and recovering archived versions of configuration items.

-6. Using the <?>, [the ?] with support from <?> is responsible for storing, updating, and retrieving configuration management records.
+6. Using the selected Configuration Management Standard, [the Project Manager] is responsible for storing, updating, and retrieving configuration management records.

-7. Using the <?>, [the ?] with support from <?> is responsible for create configuration management reports from the configuration
+7. Using the selected Configuration Management Standard, [the Project Manager] is responsible for creating configuration management reports from the configuration management system.

-8. Using the <?>, [the ?] with support from <?> is responsible for preserving the contents of the configuration management system.
+8. Using the selected Configuration Management Standard, [the Project Manager] is responsible for preserving the contents of the configuration management system.

-9. Using the <?>, [the ?] with support from <?> is responsible for revising the configuration management structure as necessary.
+9. Using the selected Configuration Management Standard, [the Project Manager] is responsible for revising the configuration management structure as necessary.

 Create or Release Baselines